What are the aims of this leaflet?

 No, although it can affect several members of a family at the same time as it is contagious.

-What does molluscum contagiosum look like?
+What does molluscum contagiosum feel and look like?

-The molluscum contagiosum spots have the following characteristics:
+Molluscum contagiosum bumps have the following characteristics:

 - Their most striking feature is a central dimple.